New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR: Comparison with other surveys and other methods

-At low radio frequencies ($<$ 500\,MHz) only a few blind searches for variable and transient sources have been performed. \citet{trsearch_Lazio2010} conducted a survey for transients at 74\,MHz with the Long Wavelength Demonstrator Array (LWDA).
-No transients were found in their dataset. \citet{trsearch_Jaeger2012} conducted the deepest blind transient survey below 500\,MHz.
-They used six epochs of Very Large Array observations at 325\,MHz centred on the Spitzer Space Telescope Wide-field InfraRed Extragalactic (SWIRE) deep field.
-They report the detection of one radio transient. \citet{MWAtrans_Bell2014} reported a survey campaign conducted with the MWA at 154\,MHz and reported no transient detections.
+At low radio frequencies ($<$ 500\,MHz) only a few blind searches for variable and transient sources have been performed. \citet{Adam_Stewart2015} performed a survey around the North Celestial Pole at 60\,MHz with LOFAR and detected one transient.
+They reported results on five different time-scales, from 30 seconds to 297 minutes. \citet{trsearch_Lazio2010} conducted a survey for transients at 74\,MHz with the Long Wavelength Demonstrator Array (LWDA).
+No transients were found in their dataset. \citet[][]{FLIRT_Balsano1999}, using the Fallbrook Low-frequency Immediate Response Telescope (FLIRT), operating at 74\,MHz looked for prompt emission from gamma-ray bursts but did not find any brighter than 400\,Jy in their survey. \citet{MWAtrans_Bell2014} performed a survey campaign with the MWA at 154\,MHz and reported no transient detections. \citet{trsearch_Jaeger2012} conducted the deepest blind transient survey below 500\,MHz.
+They used six epochs of Very Large Array observations at 325\,MHz centred on the \textit{Spitzer Space Telescope} Wide-field InfraRed Extragalactic (SWIRE) deep field.
+They report the detection of one radio transient.